 Before we get into the exhaustive "avoid" list and correct steps, it’s worth stating that the CGM doesn’t work for everybody.
 If any of the steps don’t agree with you or your hair texture, then feel free to skip or substitute for what you know will make your hair look and feel the healthiest.

 The Curly Girl Method for beginners in three steps

 Step 1: Cleansing

-The main rule of the first step is to avoid sulphates at all costs.
-Commonly labelled as sodium lauryl sulphate or ammonium laureth sulphate on the ingredients list of both shampoos and washing up liquid (yikes), they’re responsible for lathering everything up and stripping away oils—a little bit too much.
-There are safer alternatives like sodium cocoyl glycinate that still create suds and cleanse effectively, but the CGM goes as far as to eliminate all foaming shampoos for curly and coily hair types.
+The main rule of the first step is to avoid sulfates at all costs (you can read more about what sulfates do to hair in our dedicated guide).
+Commonly labeled as sodium lauryl sulfate or ammonium Laureth sulfate on the ingredients list of both shampoos and washing-up liquid (yikes), they’re responsible for lathering everything up and stripping away oils—a little bit too much.
+There are safer alternatives like sodium cocoyl glycinate, which still create suds and cleanse effectively, but the CGM goes as far as to eliminate all foaming shampoos for curly and coily hair types.

-Wavy hair can be shampooed once a week, but needs to be conditioned before and after; curly and afro hair, which is drier and less oil-prone, should be co-washed (washing with conditioner) once a week or every ten days.
-There’s often a transition period where the scalp tries to adjust by producing more oil, but it usually evens out - if you experience irritation, dandruff or hair loss, then go back to using a sulphate-free shampoo.
-Try As I Am Coconut Cowash, or Noughty Wave Hello Curl Defining Shampoo.
+Wavy hair can be shampooed once a week, but needs to be conditioned before and after; curly and afro hair, which is drier and less oil-prone, should be co-washed (washing with conditioner) once a week or every 10 days.
+There’s often a transition period where the scalp tries to adjust by producing more oil, but it usually evens out.

 Step 2: Conditioning